 Choosing a foundation shade that doesn’t match your skin tone or failing to blend it properly can result in a visible line between your neck and face.
 This error often becomes more apparent in photographs with flash.

-How Can You Avoid This?
-To achieve a more natural look, test the product in advance.
+How can you avoid this?
+To achieve a more natural appearence, test the product in advance.
 Apply it on the back of your hand to see how well it matches your skin tone.
 Then, try applying the foundation on your cheek and observe how it looks under natural and bright artificial lighting.
 Even if the shade seems right, don’t skimp on blending to ensure your face doesn’t appear lighter than your neck.

 Facial Spots